-Where staff have a mental health concern about a child that may also be a safeguarding concern, they should raise the issue by informing School Safeguarding Team by completing a Safeguarding, Bullying or Wellbeing Referral Form and handing it into the main office.
+Where staff have a mental health concern about a child that may also be a safeguarding concern, they should raise the issue by informing the designated safeguarding lead or a deputy by completing a red Safeguarding Concern Referral and handing it into the main office.
 In urgent cases, a member of the Safeguarding Team must be contacted immediately.

-7. LGBTQI+ pupils
+LGBTQ+ pupils

-We will provide LGBTQI+ children with a safe space for them to speak out or share their concerns with members of staff.
-In the first instance, this will normally be the child's pastoral team, School Chaplain or the Wellbeing Team.
+We will provide LGBTQ+ children with a safe space for them to speak out or share their concerns with members of staff.
+In the first instance, this will normally be the child's pastoral team or School Chaplain.

-8. Children with a Social Worker and Looked after Children (LAC)
+7. Children with a Social Worker

 We recognise that when a child has a social worker, it is an indicator that the child is more at risk than most pupils.
 This may mean that they more vulnerable to further harm, as well as facing educational barriers to attendance, learning, behaviour and poor mental health.
-We take these needs into account when making plans to support pupils who have a social worker, for example by referring them for additional support from the school Wellbeing Support Team.
+We take these needs into account when making plans to support pupils who have a social worker, for example by referring them to additional support from the school Wellbeing Support Team.